 The FBI defines sextortion as “a serious crime that occurs when someone threatens to distribute your private and sensitive material if you don’t provide them with images of a sexual nature, sexual favors, or money.”

-Gangs in the Philippines, Romania, Morocco, and other parts of the globe are said to be targeting men, including armed forces personnel, under the guise of women looking for a sexual relationship.
-They even set up call center-style offices from which to operate.
+These operate in the Philippines, Romania, Morocco, and other parts of the globe, targeting men under the guise of women looking for a sexual relationship.
+The gangs even set up call center-style offices from which to operate.
 Other sextortion schemes are less targeted and are more like generic phishing schemes.

 Sextortion is a growing concern